opencomputeproject/Security/RoT/Protocol/Cerberus_Attestation.md

 The Allowable ID element contains a list of allowable IDs for a single manifest check.
 This element can be a child to the Allowable PFM, CFM, or PCD elements.
-For "equal" and "not equal" checks, there can be as many data entries in a single Allowable ID element as allowed or not allowed values.
-For "greater than", "greater than or equal to", "less than" or "less than or equal to" checks, there should be only a single data entry in the Allowable ID element.
+For `equal` and `not equal` checks, there can be as many data entries in a single Allowable ID element as required to cover all allowed or disallowed values.
+For any other type of check, there should be only a single data entry in the Allowable ID element.

-To combine multiple manifest ID checks (e.g. "not equal" and "greater than"), multiple Allowable ID elements can be used, one for each check.
+To combine multiple manifest ID checks (e.g. `not equal` and `greater than`), multiple Allowable ID elements must be used, one for each check.

 `bitfield CFM.ComponentDevice.AllowableID`
 | Type            | Name     | Description                                   |